COMMITMENT HONOR SUCCESS

 Homework: It is expected that students will complete most or all of their work in class.
 What students can not finish during class is homework.
 Studying for a quiz can also be considered homework.

-Textbooks: You must acquire (typically from the CHS Library) the proper physical textbook for the class as soon as it is made available: Government – Magruder’s American Government, Economics – Economics Principles in Action, World History 10 – World History, Culture, & Geography.
-You must bring this to class every day.
+Textbooks: Government – Magruder’s American Government, Economics – Economics Principles in Action, World History 10 – World History, Culture, & Geography.

 Late Work: I will accept late work for full credit through the end of each 6 week grading period.
 When the class enters a new six week grading period, the opportunity to turn in the prior grading period’s work closes, unless there are extenuating circumstances that I recognize.
 A student who needs special help should contact me personally, if COVID or other barrier has prevented this, students should email me and ask for assistance.
 Students may also get help from their friends and classmates, in order to make up missing assignments.
 Please note that there is no make up for the final exam and once a final grade has been issued, I will not change it unless it can be proven that I have made a clerical error.